Skip to content

 yield seg

-bgcolors property writable
+bg_colors property writable

 Return the list of background colors in the gradient.